oyurdakul/csuc_boosting/README.md

 > submitted to IEEE Transactions on Power Systems.

 This online companion contains
-1. the two [appendices](/appendix.pdf) to the manuscript.
+1. The two [appendices](/appendix.pdf) to the manuscript.
 In Appendix A, we furnish the notation and the mathematical formulation of the unit commitment problem employed in the publication.
 In Appendix B, we report the results of two additional case studies conduct to further assess the performance of the proposed framework
-2. source code and the simulation scripts
+2. Source code and the simulation scripts
-a.
-2. further details on the case studies conducted
+3. Further details on the case studies conducted

+# Further details on the case studies
+In the case studies reported in the original manuscript as well as in Appendix B, we use as covariates the temperature measurements harvested from the weather stations located in each zone of the New York Control Area.
+Specifically, the selected weather stations are located in